 - A complete set of hands-on labs: Progressive Web Apps ILT - Codelabs

-- A concept reference: Progressive Web Apps ILT - Concepts
+- A concepts and terminology reference: Progressive Web Apps ILT - Concepts

 - A teaching plan and instructor's guide with recommended scheduling; and links to slide decks, individual codelabs, and individual concept chapters